Key Takeaways

 - You're dealing with a life situation (divorce, relocation, inheritance, foreclosure)

-- You want certainty—a guaranteed close without financing contingencies
+- You want more certainty, since a cash close avoids financing contingencies

 - You'd rather avoid showings, open houses, and strangers in your home